thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 }
 ```

 **Note**: Polyglot uses a package called [for-each](https://github.com/Raynos/for-each) to iterate over both objects and arrays.
-They simply are polyfills so that Polyglot doesn't require added methods like `Array.prototype.forEach`.
-If you wonder what is the third `this` argument passed to `forEach`, it allows to specify what is `this` in the callback function (the second argument), that it to say an instance of Polyglot. (yes, `this` can be complicated sometimes.)
+It acts as a polyfill so that Polyglot doesn't require added methods like `Array.prototype.forEach`.
+If you wonder what is the third `this` argument passed to `forEach`, it allows to specify what is `this` in the callback function (the second argument).
+In our case, `this` refers to an instance of Polyglot.

-So let's say, you want to call `extend` to the following object:
+Let's see what happens if you call `extend` like this:

 ```js
 polyglot.extend({